antarasi/aloha-sdk/README.md

 To get started quickly use the official [vite-aloha template](https://github.com/antarasi/vite-aloha)

-If you don't need to include dependencies from the NPM registry, you can use a simplified approach with just a .
+If you don't need to include dependencies from the NPM registry, you can use a simplified approach with just a single file as entry point.

 ## Complete Plugin Example (simplified - no bundler)